Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 {% endtab %}
 {% endtabs %}

-For more information, see [Lifecycle Metrics](../foundation-extensions/mobile-core/lifecycle/).
+For more information, see the documentation on [Lifecycle metrics](../foundation-extensions/mobile-core/lifecycle/).